JoshuaJCollier/Electronic-Electrical-Parts-Box/README.md

 Take:
 Provide the name of a part and an amount, it will take that amount of that thing from the spreadsheet.
 (Will light up that slot in a particular colour not sure yet, maybe red)

+Swap:
+Provide the name of two parts, and the position of them will swap in the spreadsheet.
+(Will light up the slots that have moved in blue)

 Other things:
 - It will keep track of how much of everything there is
 - Passive light cycling when it is not in use